sahullander/Wireless/README.md

 # 🌐 Wireless Security and Research Repository

-Welcome to the Wireless Security and Research Repository!
+Welcome to the **Wireless Security and Research Repository**!
 This repository aims to provide a comprehensive collection of resources, information, and tools related to wireless protocols, their security, and research.
 Whether you are a wireless security enthusiast, a penetration tester, or a researcher, this repository serves as a valuable source of knowledge and practical guidance.
 There is a lot to explore, so if this your first time here we highly recommend you checkout [Getting Started](#-getting-started).
 As an alternative, the [Table of Contents](#-table-of-contents) section provides an outline for the entire repository!

 ## 🚀 Getting Started

+<span style="color: red;">**This word will appear in red.**</span>

 The main objectives of this repository are the following:
-- <u>Educate</u>: Learn about different wireless protocols, vulnerabilities, and how to perform wireless penetration tests.
+- **Educate**: Learn about different wireless protocols, vulnerabilities, and how to perform wireless penetration tests.
-- Document: Find comprehensive documentation, guides, and tutorials on wireless security and pentesting techniques.
+- **Document**: Find comprehensive documentation, guides, and tutorials on wireless security and pentesting techniques.
-- Create: Join the community and contribute your own tools, scripts, and methodologies to foster collaboration and innovation in wireless pentesting.
+- **Create**: Join the community and contribute your own tools, scripts, and methodologies to foster collaboration and innovation in wireless pentesting.

 *So, where should I start?*  We're glad you asked!
 The answer is.. it depends.

-Here is a high-level description of each section of the repo that will help you make your decision on next step.
+Below is a high-level description of each section of the repo that will help you make your decision on next steps.

+#### Protocols
-[Protocols](#protocols): This folder is the main hub for learning about different wireless protocols, vulnerabilities, and how to perform wireless penetration testing.
+The [Protocols](#protocols) folder is the main hub for learning about different wireless protocols, vulnerabilities, and how to perform wireless penetration testing.
 There are subfolders within the [Protocols](#protocols) folder for different "groups" of wireless protocols.
 These groups are [Cellular](#cellular), [WiFi](#wifi), [Bluetooth](#bluetooth), and [IoT](#IoT).

 ## 🔍 Table of Contents